lawandorga/.github/profile/README.md

 ### All Other Names

-All other for example for databases or images names should be the same as repository names.
 The thing to be named will be called `object`.
+All other names, for example for databases or images, should be the same as the repository name that is the reason for this object's existence.

 If some signs are not allowed or only a specific amount of letters is allowed the names should be changed in the following order until the name is allowed:

 1. Remove `-` signs
 2. Remove `lawandorga`